 Q: What is the best way to take Thermal Revolution?

 A: As a dietary supplement, take one serving (2 capsules) upon waking.
-Do not use longer than 60 days consecutively.
+Do not exceed 1 serving in a 24hr period & do not use longer than 60 days consecutively.

-Q: I see a full serving of Thermal Revolution has 375mg of caffeine.
+Q: I see a full serving of Thermal Revolution has 350mg of caffeine.
 Is that amount safe?